All That Was Said (at The Red Moon) by J Dan Francis

 Warning: The author has noted that this contains the highest level of language.

-When the door opened the whole place went silent as everyone startled, looked up at the crudely bearded well-dressed man standing in the doorway.
+When the door opened the whole place fell silent as everyone startled, looked over at the crudely bearded well-dressed man standing in the doorway.
 He was almost unrecognizable; an odor of Bay-Rum greeted them.
-The woman tending bar threw a towel over her shoulder while eyeing the man up and down.
-She too had a surprised look on her face.
+The woman tending bar wiping its worn varnished top, stopped and eyed him up and down.
+She too had a dumbfounded look on her face.
 She scrunched her nose while waving her hand through the air chasing away the overpowering fragrance and called out to him.
 "Will Donahe, you come in here all done up like you was goin' to church for the first time; brand new tweed coat, white cotton shirt, wool britches, and shiny new boots.
 My oh my, what'd that set you back, eighty bucks, a hundred?
 And what is that smell?
 It might be a pleasant aroma if you hadn't bathed in it".

 The fancy clothes were different from his usual duds of flannel, faded denim, and buckskin; all of which he was accustomed to wearing.
 Except for that night, his head had always been covered with a Buffalo hat that sported an array of handmade flies pinned to its brim.
 He won the hat playing poker some years back, and he had rarely ever taken it off since.
 He took a rookie wanna-be from the big city to school that day.
 The gentleman got low on cash and began throwing everything just short of his undergarments into the pot.
 Will beat him mercilessly; won the prized Buffalo hat, two fishing rods, and the man's tackle box, plus his day's catch of four rainbow trout.
 Will kept the hat, sold the rods and tackle, and of course gorged himself on the trout.
 Out of kindness though, he gave the man back his belt and boots.
 The belt was too large anyway, and the boots, he declared, well, just plain hurt his feet.